aws-samples/technical-notes-for-microsoft-workloads-on-aws/README.md

 ## License

-This project is licensed under the Apache-2.0 License.
+This project is licensed under the Apache-2.0 and CC-BY-SA-4.0 Licenses.